 Malware can also come in the shape of keyloggers or spyware, which allow cybercriminals to record the keystrokes users make - including password entries.
 Plus, there are worms and viruses, and a whole lot of other sneaky tricks cybercriminals use to exploit other peoples’ computers.

 The end result of any kind of cyber-attack is broadly the same.
 A network is compromised (maybe for days), and your business loses money – either because there's a ransom to be paid, or systems and websites are down and trade grinds to a halt.
 Customers, meanwhile, go elsewhere.

 A cyber-attack may also mean a data breach and the loss of sensitive data like customers’ personal or payment details.
 And that can put you in trouble not only with your customers, but with the regulator, which in the UK is the Information Commissioner’s Officer (ICO).

-The ICO says 37% of UK companies reported a data breach in the past 12 months.
-And that can be very costly for businesses.
+All of which can be very costly for businesses.
 Not only in terms of fines, which can be up to £17.5 million or 4% of turnover, whichever is greatest.
 But also, in terms of damage to your reputation.

 What does cyber insurance cover and how can it help?

 Given the clear and present danger cybercrime poses, it seems the best course of action is to do like the Boy Scouts do and be prepared.
 Because relying on the bloke down the road ‘who knows a bit about computers’ when your network’s crippled by malware won’t really cut it.

 Where cyber insurance has the advantage is that it provides you with a whole team of experts.
 That means technical experts to stop an attack, mend systems and retrieve data.
 Legal experts to deal with the regulator and any claims against you for loss of personal data.
 And crisis PR experts to manage your reputation.